Dario Vidošić: 1. FC Nürnberg

 His performance in the season was enough for the German Bundesliga club 1.
-FC Nütnberg to give him a two-week trial.
+FC Nürnberg to give him a two-week trial.
 1. FC Nürnberg was a club that had strong Australian ties with four other players at the time, two of whom had come from the A-League the previous season.
 It was confirmed on 22 March 2007 that Vidošić had accepted a three-year contract with the Bundesliga club.

 He was rarely used in his first season at the club, seeing just 60 minutes of playing time in four games for the Bundesliga side that was relegated at the end of the season.
 However, he was an integral part of the reserve side's promotion efforts that saw 1.
 FC Nürnberg II reach the newly organised Regionalliga Süd.

 In the following season, he was hampered by injury trouble early on, seeing just three matches for the professional team and four – with one goal – for the reserve side before the winter break.
 He went on to unsuccessfully trial with Danish club Esbjerg fB.

-Surprisingly, Vidošić appeared back on the scene when he was brought on in a first team match against SC Freiburg in which he scored his first competitive goal for 1.
+Surprisingly, Vidošić appeared back on the scene when he was brought on in a first-team match against SC Freiburg in which he scored his first competitive goal for 1.
 FC Nürnberg, giving the team the 1–0 win at Dreisamstadion.
 After that match, Vidošić won more opportunities in the Nürnberg first-team scoring another crucial goal in a 1–0 win over FC Ingolstadt 04 in early May, before another a week later in the Franconian derby against Greuther Fürth which ended 1–1.
 Vidošić went on to help Nürnberg seal promotion back to the Bundesliga.

 In an interview in May 2009, Vidošić admitted a debut call-up to the Australian national football team would be a dream end to a great season.